Food Safety’s Farm-to-Fork Continuum

 Arizona Agriculture: You’ve been studying migratory bird patterns and wildlife in general.
 Will there be future technologies to help us better protect against animal droppings found in fields?
 Or, will this be the ongoing challenge?

 Dr. Rivadeneira: Here in Arizona, the vast majority of our fresh produce is grown in open airfields, and many, like those in Yuma, also have open irrigation sources in the form of canals that provide fresh water from the Colorado River.
-It’s a huge feat to prevent animal intrusion, but our farmers do everything they can to keep the
+It’s a huge feat to prevent animal intrusion, but our farmers do everything they can to keep the produce safe.
+They use visual, auditory, olfactory, reproductive, tactile, and lethal deterrents, as well as natural deterrents like falconry.
+Recently, people have been proposing the use of technology like autonomous drones to protect fresh produce fields, but that is not currently an economically feasible option.

 The one thing we know for sure is that there is no one solution to the issue of animal intrusion so we are looking toward the principles of Integrated Pest Management to help us.
 I have recently been working with a grower in Mexico who has implemented some simple but highly effective habitat enhancement techniques.
 He has demonstrated amazing results by simply improving the wild habitat surrounding his fields.
 In the past 2 years since he started the improvements, he has significantly decreased animal intrusion into his fields to almost zero, and he has decreased his use of pesticides in some fields by 70%.
 I am eager to find growers here in Arizona who will allow me to implement the same practices locally!